-Cross Reference: 408 Certificated Employee Termination of Employment
+Legal Reference: Neb.
+S Statute 13-2203 Cross Reference: 408 414 Certificated Employee Termination of Employment Support Staff Termination of Employment

 EMPLOYEE POLITICAL ACTIVITY

 Employees shall not engage in political activity upon property under the jurisdiction of the board.
 Activities including, but not limited to, posting of political circulars or petitions, the distribution of political circulars or petitions, the collection of or solicitation for campaign funds, solicitation for campaign workers, and the use of students for writing or addressing political materials, or the distribution of such materials to or by students are specifically prohibited.